"Being a composer means baring your soul and putting every shred of emotion into music.

 Alongside music studies, he graduated cum laude in Modern Arts (BA, 2015) and Modern Philology (MA, 2017) at the Federico II University of Naples, Italy, with a thesis in Musicology and Music History (supervisor Enrico Careri).
 He held the position of Teaching and Research Assistant in Musicology and Music History at the same University (Department of Humanities).

-As a pianist, he has been performing at several public and private events (selection: “Una voce per Pithecusae” Festival 2010, Piano City Napoli 2013, 2015, 2019, “Napoli Cultural Classic” Association, National Theatre Festival of Casamarciano, 2015, Villa di Donato - FAI, 2019).
+As a pianist, he has been performing both as a soloist and collaborator at several public and private concerts and events (selection: Una voce per Pithecusae Festival 2010, Piano City Napoli 2013, 2015, 2019, Napoli Cultural Classic Association, National Theatre Festival of Casamarciano, 2015, Villa di Donato - Fondo Ambiente Italiano, 2019, Royal Conservatory of Music of Toronto, 2023).

-He participated as a semifinalist in the 2nd edition of the national TV show “Italia’s got talent” (2011).
-He won the first prize in the “Antonello da Caserta” National Competition (8th edition, 2015).
+He participated as a semifinalist in the 2nd edition of the national TV show Italia’s Got Talent (2011).
+He won the first prize in the Antonello da Caserta National Competition (8th edition, 2015).

 He has also been a piano accompanist (InCanto Polyphonic Choir of Naples), choir conductor, organist, and music therapy technician (training at the University of Calabria under the supervision of Rolando Omar Benenzon).
 In 2018, he was selected as a participant in the Fusion Film Scoring Workshop of Thessaloniki (Greece).